If you’re looking to step up you’re burger game, then this bison bacon jam burger is right up your alley with an easy slow cooker bacon jam recipe.

 If you’ve never had a bison burger, it’s actually lower in calories and higher in protein.
 Yes it’s a little more expensive, but hey it’s a holiday so celebrate.
 Oh and if you’re looking for a great side, baked sweet potato fries are the way to go!
 I hope you give this bison bacon jam burger a try!
-Enjoy!
+Hope you enjoy!

 Bison Bacon Jam Burger